The History of Pickups and the Brands That Define It

 (Excerpt from DiMarzio’s website)

 While working under Bill Lawrence, Larry frequently witnessed Telecasters and other guitars brought in for repair with their front pickups replaced by Gibson mini-humbuckers.
-For Larry, who loved beautiful vintage instruments, the act of routing a hole in the body was something he found unforgivable.
+For Larry, who loved beautiful vintage instruments, the act of routing a hole into the body was something he found unforgivable.
 That’s when he came up with the groundbreaking idea of a replacement pickup that could be installed without enlarging the existing routing.Drawing on Bill Lawrence’s knowledge and technical expertise, Larry set out to bring this idea to life.

 The Birth of DiMarzio and the First Step Toward Success